Alex-TLR/MLexamples/001_CreditCardFraudDetection/REPORT.md

  [   23    52]]

-Time spent is 28.73442316055298 seconds.
+Time spent is 32.01217436790466 seconds.
-Number of errors for linear Support Vector Machine model is 24
+Number of errors for Linear SVM model is 42
-linear Support Vector Machine: Accuracy is 1.000
+Linear SVM: Accuracy is 0.999
-linear Support Vector Machine: Precision is 1.000
+Linear SVM: Precision is 1.000
-linear Support Vector Machine: Recall is 0.680
+Linear SVM: Recall is 0.440
-linear Support Vector Machine: F1-Score is 0.810
+Linear SVM: F1-Score is 0.611
-linear Support Vector Machine: Matthews correlation coefficient is 0.824
+Linear SVM: Matthews correlation coefficient is 0.663
 Confusion matrix:
  [[56887     0]
- [   24    51]]
+ [   42    33]]

-Time spent is 295.2604675292969 seconds.
+Time spent is 293.95291686058044 seconds.
-Number of errors for rbf Support Vector Machine model is 24
+Number of errors for rbf SVM model is 31
-rbf Support Vector Machine: Accuracy is 1.000
+rbf SVM: Accuracy is 0.999
-rbf Support Vector Machine: Precision is 1.000
+rbf SVM: Precision is 0.978
-rbf Support Vector Machine: Recall is 0.680
+rbf SVM: Recall is 0.600
-rbf Support Vector Machine: F1-Score is 0.810
+rbf SVM: F1-Score is 0.744
-rbf Support Vector Machine: Matthews correlation coefficient is 0.824
+rbf SVM: Matthews correlation coefficient is 0.766
 Confusion matrix:
- [[56887     0]
+ [[56886     1]
- [   24    51]]
+ [   30    45]]